ory/docs/docs/oathkeeper/pipeline/error.md

 ```

 As discussed in the previous section, when `config.when` is empty, the error
 handler will always match.
-This of course is a problem because ORY Oathkeeper
+This of course is a problem because Ory Oathkeeper
 now doesn't know if it should redirect or send a JSON error!

 Therefore, an additional configuration - called `fallback` - is available: